Check References > Hiring > Managers > HRS Home

 Check References

-After you interview the highest-qualified applicants, you'll have a lot to think about as you decide who to hire.
+After you interview the highest-qualified applicants, you will have a lot to think about as you decide whom to hire.
 One important thing that will help you make your decision is the process of checking references.

 How to Request References

-You should encourage job candidates to provide you with names of at least two references who can provide meaningful, job-related data.
-Chances are you made this request when posting the job opening, but once you've narrowed down the applicant pool and conducted interviews, you might want to suggest applicants provide former employers with a release to facilitate the information sharing.
+You should encourage job candidates to provide you at least three references who can provide meaningful, job-related data.
+Chances are you made this request when posting the job opening, but once you have narrowed down the applicant pool and conducted interviews, you may want to suggest applicants provide former employers with a release to facilitate the information sharing.

 How to Check References